Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 60N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 60 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 3.56 degrees Kelvin in November 2025, compared to 3.92 in the previous month.
+In land locations at latitudes between 60 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 2.50 degrees Kelvin in December 2025, compared to 3.47 in the previous month.

 Sample.
-This monthly time series has 2,111 data points in total.
-The time range covered by the series extends from January 1850 to November 2025.
+There are 2,112 records overall in the monthly series presented in the chart above.
+The time range covered by the series is from January 1850 to December 2025.

 Latest values